diggerwoo/libocli/README.md

 ```
 After making processes, libocli.so and libocli.a will be installed into /usr/local/lib, and library headers will be installed into /usr/local/include/ocli .
 The "make demo" generates an executable file "democli" shown up in above vidoes in the working directory.

-For details please refer to the API manual in the doc directory.
+For details please refer to the [Libocli API Manual](doc/README.md) in the doc directory.